 - Go to .

 - Simply click on whenever you see that an update is available.
 Also, check the box right next to .

 As you can see, there is nothing difficult about keeping your Mac up to date with the newest Mac software updates.
-Once you check the box to automate the updates, you won’t need to manually schedule them at all- just enjoy your computer at its peak performance.
+Once you check the box to automate the updates, you won’t need to manually schedule them at all- just enjoy your computer at its fastest performance.

 Install MacCleaner Pro to optimize your storage space